Araekiel/unicode/README.md

 # Unicode

-Unicode is a real time code editor/sandbox app for testing HTML, CSS and Javascript code.
+Unicode is a real time code editor/sandbox web app for testing HTML, CSS and Javascript code.
 It started off as a small project from an online tutorial with the name Cody, which was later released as it's v0.1-alpha.
 Unicode is built with HTML, CSS, Javascript and the JQuery library